ItaiAxelrad/remote-sensing/posts/raster-based-analysis.md

 ![cloud mask layer](/images/cloud_mask_layer.png)

-According to the algorithm description, water is coded as 1, cloud as 4 and cloud shadow as 2.
+According to the algorithm description, water is coded as 1, cloud as 4, and cloud shadow as 2.
 Does the cloud mask fit with the visual interpretation of the RGB image we plotted before?
-We can also plot the two on top of each other, but before that we need to assign no values (NA) to the 'clear land pixels' so that they appear transparent on the overlay plot.
+We can also plot the two on top of each other, but before that, we need to assign no values (NA) to the 'clear land pixels' so that they appear transparent on the overlay plot.

 ```r
 ## Extract cloud layer from the brick